Depreciation On RV

 Coleen, the editor replies:

 My guess is that it depends, at least in part, on whether you have another place to live or if your RV is your only home.
-As is the case with so many of these tax questions, the best I can do is to suggest that you confer with an accountant or tax professional.
+As is the case with so many of these tax questions--because I am not an accountant, tax attorney, or other tax expert--the best I can do is to suggest that you confer with a qualified accountant or tax professional.

 If you are a full-time RVer and your only home is your RV, the IRS looks at your RV differently than if you have another home.
 That doesn't necessarily mean that you own another home; it could include an apartment you rent or a condo you lease.